-The American Podiatric Medical Association (APMA) requests you cosponsor the Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (HR 1542 / S 1533), introduced by US Reps.
-Bill Johnson (R-OH) and Diana DeGette (D-CO) in the House and by Sens.
-Chuck Grassley (R-IA) and Debbie Stabenow (D-MI) in the Senate.
+The American Podiatric Medical Association (APMA) requests you cosponsor the Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act, soon to be introduced by US Reps.
+Diana DeGette (D-CO) and Bill Johnson (R-OH) in the House and US Senator Debbie Stabenow (D-MI) and US Senator Todd Young (R-IN) in the Senate.

 The current Medicaid (Title XIX) statute covers physician services, including in most cases medical and surgical care of the foot and ankle.
 However, the definition of a physician is limited to care provided by a medical doctor (MD) or doctor of osteopathy (DO) as defined in 1861(r)(1) of the Social Security Act (SSA).

 Services provided by a Doctor of Podiatric Medicine (DPM) are considered optional, despite the fact that podiatric physicians are educated, trained, and licensed to perform the same foot and ankle care services as MDs and DOs.
 Doctors of podiatric medicine have been defined in the Medicare statute [1861(r)(3), SSA] as physicians for more than 40 years and are covered as providers in nearly all other federal health programs, including TRICARE, the Veterans Health Administration (VHA), and the Indian Health Service.

 Essential medical and surgical foot and ankle care is covered as a benefit by Medicaid programs in all 50 states and the District of Columbia, but it is not always covered when provided by a doctor of podiatric medicine.
 Current law effectively limits Medicaid beneficiaries’ access to the quality, cost-effective services provided by podiatrists and discriminates against the type of licensed medical professional Medicaid patients might see for foot and ankle care.